Shandong University: Qingdao Era (1909–36)

-Second Sino-Japanese War (1937–1945)
+Wartime (1937-49)

 In November 1937, a few months after Marco Polo Bridge Incident that had marked the outbreak of a fully-fledged war in July of the same year, National Shandong University was evacuated from Qingdao.
 The university first moved to Anqing in Anhui Province and soon afterwards to Wanxian in Sichuan Province (today Wanzhou District in Chongqing).
 Books, equipment, and administrative files were shipped in separate installments and suffered severe loss.
 Classes resumed in Wanxian in Spring 1938, but were stopped soon after that on orders of the Ministry of Education.
 Teachers and students were then transferred to the National Central University that had been moved from Nanjing to Chongqing in the previous year.
 The books and equipment of Shandong University were placed into storage in the National Central Library, the National Central University, and the National Central Vocational School.
 After the war, in the spring of 1946, the university moved back to Qingdao.

-Post-war period (1945–1965)

-From 1945 until May 1949, part of the Shandong University campus in Qingdao served as the headquarters for the U.S. Sixth Marine Division until it was disbanded on 31 March 1946 and later on for the U.S. Fleet Marine Force, Western Pacific.
+From 1945 until May 1949, part of the Shandong University campus in Qingdao served as the headquarters for the U.S. Sixth Marine Division until it was disbanded on March 31, 1946 and later on for the U.S. Fleet Marine Force, Western Pacific.
 In 1947, the Su Mingcheng Incident, in which an American seaman had killed a rickshaw puller after an argument, caused protests of the university students.

+Before the surrender of Japanese, in 1944, the Central China Bureau of the Chinese Communist Party (CCP) decided to establish Huazhong Construction University (华中建设大学) on the basis of the Huazhonga Party School.
+The school was located in Xinpu, Xuyi County, in the border area of Jiangsu and Anhui.
+In August 1945, the school moved to Qingjiang City.

+In August 1945, the Shandong Anti-Japanese People's Government of the CCP established Shandong University in Linyi, the capital of the communist base; to distinguish it from the National Shandong University, it was called Linyi Shandong University.
+In early 1946, Peng Kang, the president of Huazhong Construction University, led the teachers and students of the university to merge into Linyi Shandong University.

+Shortly after Japanese withdrew from China, CCP and KMT fought the Chinese Civil War.
+In the summer of 1948, the East China Bureau of the Chinese Communist Party decided to establish East China University in Weifang by combining the former Linyi Shandong University with Huazhong Construction University.
+After Jinan was taken by the communists, East China University moved to Jinan in November.
+In the winter of 1950, after KMT and US Navy left Qingdao, it was ordered to move to Qingdao, and in 1951 it merged with Shandong University in Qingdao.